-The near-surface soils (i.e., upper five (5) feet) observed at the boring locations are generally FAT CLAY and LEAN CLAY soil materials with a firm to very stiff consistency or CLAYEY SAND having a loose density.
+The near-surface soils (i.e., upper five (5) feet) observed at the boring locations are generally FAT CLAY and LEAN CLAY soil materials with a firm to hard consistency or CLAYEY SAND and CLAYEY GRAVEL that are medium dense to very dense.
 Generally, soils penetrated by geotechnical drilling equipment such as those encountered at this site can be removed with conventional earthmoving equipment.
+However, the very dense gravel and sand encountered below the clay strata will likely be difficult to excavate with conventional earthmoving equipment.
+Heavy-duty rock excavation equipment and techniques may be required to excavate the gravelly soils with chert encountered at this site between 0 and 10 feet below ground surface.